ycl-the-lyc/ubc-study-notes/math-152/math-152.typ

   "No solution."
 $

-*Reduced Row Echelon Form (RREF)*
-Now, we can answer why the function we use on calculators in PHYS 170 is called "rref".

 === Checking for Linear Dependence by REF
 To check if a set of vectors are LD, we can form a matrix with the vectors as *_columns_* and find the REF.